Minnesota State University Moorhead: Academics

 MSUM offers 76 undergraduate majors with 99 emphases and 14 graduate degree programs.
-MSUM's colleges: the College of Arts, Media and Communication; the College of Business and Innovation; the College of Education and Human Services; the College of Humanities and Social Sciences; and the College of Science, Health and the Environment.
+They are organized into five colleges: the College of Arts, Media and Communication; the College of Business and Innovation; the College of Education and Human Services; the College of Humanities and Social Sciences; and the College of Science, Health and the Environment.

 MSUM is accredited by 14 national accrediting and certification agencies, including the Higher Learning Commission.
 The MSUM School of Business is fully accredited by the Association to Advance Collegiate Schools of Business International (AACSB).

-The Nursing program is accredited at both the baccalaureate (BSN) and master's (MS in nursing) levels by the Commission on Collegiate Nursing Education (CCNE).
-Additional areas of accreditation include: Speech, Language and Hearing Sciences; Athletic Training; and Teacher Education.
+The nursing program is accredited at both the baccalaureate (BSN) and master's (MS in nursing) levels by the Commission on Collegiate Nursing Education (CCNE).
+Other programs that are accredited include speech, language and hearing sciences; athletic training; and teacher education.

 MSUM also collaborates with Concordia College, North Dakota State University, North Dakota State College of Science, and Minnesota State Community and Technical College on a Tri-College University program that offers students the chance to take courses between the five campuses that can be credited toward their degree.

-Minnesota State University Moorhead professors have been recognized with more CASE Carnegie Foundation for the Advancement of Teaching Professors of the Year designations than any college or university, public or private, in Minnesota, the Dakotas, Iowa, or Wisconsin.
-One professor has earned CASE Carnegie United States Professor of the Year designation and eleven professors have earned designation as CASE Carnegie Minnesota Professor of the Year.